UniversalDependencies/docs/_pcm-dep/advmod.md

 udver: '2'
 ---

-The `advmod` relation is used between an (non clausal) adverb and a predicate or a word.
+The `advmod` relation is used between an (non clausal) adverb or adverbial phrase and the predicate or word it modifies.

 ~~~ conllu
 # visual-style 2 1 advmod	color:blue